Jadens-arc/jadens-arc.github.io/content/posts/my-journey-so-far.md

 - Cinematographer (For like 2 months in middle school)
 - Programmer (13 - ∞)

 I think I've always had a fascination with understanding how things work.
-My favorite show as a kid was How it's Made.
+My favorite show as a kid was How It's Made.
 Giant garbage trucks with their gargantuan robot arm amazed me.
 The unknown expanse that is the brain made me so curious.
 Cameras aren't that complicated, but they are strange and their metrics and inner workings are wonderfully unintuitive, especially if you're used more to traditional technology.

 Computer code was all those things to me and more.
 Most importantly, it was accessible; it was something I could just do.
 You can't drive a garbage truck without a license and you can't cut a person's head open without a few licenses, but you can make an app anytime, anywhere, regardless of who you are.
 So, I just jumped straight in.